Seven Lakes High School: Background

 The school is located in the Katy Independent School District, and has the distinction of being the largest high school construction project at one time in the state of Texas.
 Seven Lakes was designed by PBK Architects, as were many other area schools.
-It is also the second largest, as well as the most expensive, school in the United States to be built at one time.
+It was also the second largest, as well as the most expensive, school in the United States when it was opened.
 The total cost of the school came around to $77,424,704 after construction was complete.
 The name of the school is derived from two major communities that are zoned to it, Seven Meadows and Grand Lakes, taking "Seven" from the name of the Seven Meadows community and "Lakes" from the name of the Grand Lakes community.
-While the school is meant only for a maximum of 3,000 students, schools in Katy ISD often become overcrowded due to the rapid development in the area as was the case in 2012, when Seven Lakes reached its peak of 3,957 students.
+While the school is meant only for a maximum of 3,000 students, as with many other schools in KatyISD, it quickly became overcrowded due to the rapid development in the area.
+Seven Lakes reached its peak of 3,957 students in 2012 before many students were zoned to Tompkins High School.

 The school maintains a rivalry of sorts with Cinco Ranch High School, another high school also located in the same school district as Seven Lakes (Katy Independent School District) and located 3 miles away.
 Logically, much of the area now zoned to Seven Lakes was originally zoned to Cinco Ranch High School before Seven Lakes opened, and much of the area zoned to the new Tompkins High School was previously zoned to Seven Lakes.